-After studying sociology and media studies as an undergraduate, I spent a decade working in the tech industry in content and product marketing.
 With a critical but optimistic eye toward technology, I'm particularly interested in building meaningful, useful, and honest online experiences in an increasingly stressful and exploitative attention economy.

 I like working with organizations that value pragmatic, honest information: creating accessible, concise, and clear online experiences while still achieving an organization's strategic goals.
 I care about human impact: both the individual experience, and broader sociological trends.
-In a time of information overload and false truths, I still believe it’s possible to bring some of the spirit of the old internet back.

-The internet has been my playground since I was in middle school and hid in my room making websites for fun — I've been honing my design instincts for over 20 years.
+The internet has been my playground since I was in middle school and hid in my room making websites for fun — I've been honing my content and design instincts for over 20 years.
+In a time of information overload and false truths, I still believe itโs possible to bring some of the spirit of the old internet back.

-UX research & strategy
+UX research

 - User interviews